osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

         - Added the fallout sparkle effect to Tsar Bomba
         - Spaced out the bomblets in Funky Bomb over time slightly to prevent dudding on direct hit
         - Renamed 'Small Battery' drop to 'Batteries'
 		- Lighting values adjusted on most models so it looks okay with the new lighting changes
+        - Shield pricing tweaked slightly to reduce dominance of the force shields
+        - Cargo drops now fall a bit slower
+        - New position selection method applied to transporter

     Landscapes:
     	- Cities